OpenTerrace/openterrace-python/README.md

 Contributions are most welcome!
 Feel free to send pull requests or get in touch with me to discuss how to collaborate.
 More details in the [docs](https://openterrace.github.io/openterrace-python/).

 ## Code contributors
-* Jakob Hærvig, Associate Professor, AAU Energy, Aalborg University, Denmark
+* Jakob Hærvig, Associate Professor, AAU Energy, Aalborg University, Denmark.